Air date: June 2, 1961

-- Make an Example of Them: This is The State's intention with televising Wordsworth's execution.
-It backfires on them spectacularly, and he turns the tables to make an example of them via The Chancellor.
+- Make an Example of Them: This is the State's intention with televising Wordsworth's execution.
+It backfires spectacularly, and he turns the tables to make an example of them via the Chancellor.

 - Meaningful Name: "Wordsworth" or "The worth in words", which is what he is about.
 Lampshaded by The Chancellor who puts a heavy emphasis on "Wordsworth" whilst dismissing his profession as a librarian.

 - A Nazi by Any Other Name: The State is based on various totalitarian regimes.
-The Chancellor himself says that The State had predecessors who had the right idea such as Adolf Hitler and Josef Stalin but they did not go far enough in eliminating the undesirables such as the elderly, the sick, the maimed and the deformed.
+The Chancellor himself says that they had predecessors who had the right idea, such as Adolf Hitler and Josef Stalin, but they did not go far enough in eliminating the undesirables such as the elderly, the sick, the maimed, and the deformed.